 To wind up,

-Leading a life after the amputation will be extremely difficult.
+Leading a life after amputation will be extremely difficult.
 The compensation may not make you whole again.
-However, it can at least give you solace to your financial worries.
+However, it can at least give you solace from your financial worries.
 Hope 2022 may bring some relief to the plaintiffs of the pending Invokana lawsuits.

 Dear Invokana plaintiffs, if interested, share your stories with us…